-Here are some of the most popular use cases:Use case 1: M&A deals
+Here are some of the most popular use cases:

-This is the most popular use of virtual data rooms.
+M&As are the most popular use of virtual data rooms.
 Sellers need to share significant volumes of confidential information as part of the deal and due diligence process.
-Data room services become a one-stop-shop for sellers, bidders and buyers to exchange, review, and comment documents.
-It’s worth mentioning that it helps reduce paper waste, which makes the process not only eco-friendlier but also cheaper since the involved sides do not need to print paper documents and pay for delivery.Use case 2: Court proceedings
+Data room services become a one-stop-shop for sellers, bidders, and buyers to exchange, review, and comment documents.
+It’s also worth mentioning that the use of VDRs helps reduce paper waste, which makes the process not only eco-friendly but also cheaper since the involved parties do not need to print paper documents and pay for delivery.

 All court proceedings parties, e.g. attorneys, regulators, etc., access confidential documents remotely with zero risks that the documents will be stolen.
-If the matter requires the involvement of international teams working on the same case, they can access all required documents from a single hub of VDR.Use case 3: Initial Public Offering (IPO)
+If the matter requires the involvement of international teams working on the same case, they can access all required documents from a single hub of VDR.

-Due to the variety of sides involved in IPO (company employees, investment bankers, attorneys, etc.) and the amount of paperwork required for signing and verification, it is crucial to avoid unwanted access, copying, printing, and editing of the documents.Use case 4: Sharing of any sensitive documents
+Due to the number of parties involved in IPO (company employees, investment bankers, attorneys, etc.) and the amount of paperwork required for signing and verification, it is crucial to avoid unwanted access, copying, printing, and editing of the documents.

 Life science projects